Ace Combat 7: Skies Unknown: Plot

 Rising tensions between Osea and Erusea culminate when Erusea launches a surprise attack on Osea and captures much of the Usean continent, including the ISEV and both Arsenal Birds, with former Osean president Vincent Harling still in the ISEV.
 During an engagement between an Osean fighter and an Erusean drone, Avril, flying a refurbished F-104C Starfighter, is shot down in the crossfire, arrested for breaching wartime aviation laws, and transferred to the Osean 444th Air Base, a military prison disguised as an air base, as a mechanic.

 Trigger, part of an Osean IUN-PKF squadron in eastern Usea, engages Erusean forces, but the IUN-PKF suffers heavy losses to the Arsenal Bird Liberty and Erusean ace Mihaly A. Shilage, who provides flight data to Dr. Schroeder's drone program.
 Trigger leads a mission to extract Harling from the ISEV, but an Osean air-to-air missile strikes Harling's rescue aircraft, killing him.
 Trigger is accused of firing the missile, deemed guilty by court-martial, and transferred to Spare Squadron.
 Considered expendable, Spare Squadron is sent on dangerous near-suicide missions to probe Erusea's drone defenses for weak points, frequently losing members in the process.
 Trigger encounters Mihaly again and dogfights him to a standstill, impressing Mihaly before he withdraws.
 For their commendable performance alongside Trigger, Spare Squadron is pardoned and transferred with the 444th to Tyler Island, while Trigger and his wingman Count are recruited by Osea's elite Long Range Strategic Strike Group (LRSSG).
-Osea and the IUN-PKF launch a counteroffensive against Erusea, destroying Liberty using the sole remaining "Stonehenge" railgun (Note: A railgun array previously featured in Ace Combat 04: Shattered Skies, built to disintegrate incoming asteroids.) and liberating most of Usea.
+Osea and the IUN-PKF launch a counteroffensive against Erusea, destroying Liberty using the sole remaining "Stonehenge" railgun (Note: A railgun array previously featured in Ace Combat 04: Shattered Skies, built to disintegrate incoming asteroids) and liberating most of Usea.
 Meanwhile, Princess Cossette, who initially promoted anti-Osean sentiment, becomes disillusioned with the war.

-Osea assaults and captures the Erusean capital of Farbanti, while Trigger duels Mihaly again over Farbanti, but they are interrupted when Osean and Erusean anti-satellite weapons cause a collisional cascade that sparks a catastrophic global communications blackout.
+Osea assaults and captures the Erusean capital of Farbanti, while Trigger duels Mihaly again over the city, but they are interrupted when Osean and Erusean anti-satellite weapons cause a collisional cascade that sparks a catastrophic global communications blackout.
 In the chaos, Erusea loses control over its AI-controlled drone fleet and collapses into a civil war between conservatives and radicals seeking to end and prolong the war respectively; Osean penal units go rogue; Mihaly flees to Shilage, a seceding Erusean state of which he is the heir to the throne; Dr. Schroeder travels to the ISEV to upload Mihaly's flight data to a new generation of advanced Erusean combat drones produced in automated factories; and the LRSSG is cut off from command and forced to operate independently.
 The LRSSG attempts to extract an Erusean conservative informant, who reveals Harling was killed by an Erusean drone that spoofed Osean IFF signals, but he is mistakenly killed by Osean forces who misidentify his extraction aircraft due to post-blackout IFF failures.